 Banh Mi Phuong, 2B Phan Chau Trinh

-No Vietnamese food tour would be complete without the famous Banh Mi sandwich and no Hoi An food tour misses Banh Mi Phuong.
+No Vietnamese food tour would be complete without sampling a Banh Mi sandwich; no Hoi An food tour skips Banh Mi Phuong, one of the most popular Hoi An restaurants.
 After all, according to Anthony Bourdain, this is the best Banh Mi in the world (though I’m pretty sure he hasn’t tasted them all).

-After a visit from Bourdain and President Obama, Banh Mi Phuong skyrocketed to international fame.
+After a visit from Bourdain, Banh Mi Phuong skyrocketed to international fame.

 Now, it is busy from early morning until late evening and people from all over the world line up to get their Banh Mi on.
 Before 8am, you’ll line up with locals getting breakfast and later on you’ll share limited table space with bus tourists, backpackers and everyone in between.